Acrefair railway station

 Acrefair railway station ([ˌakrɛˈvɑɪr] ak-REH-vire) was a former station on the Ruabon–Barmouth line in North East Wales.
 It closed to passengers on 18 January 1965 as part of the Beeching Axe.

 History

 Although built by the Vale of Llangollen Railway, its services were operated by the Great Western Railway from the outset.
-The line then passed on to the Western Region of British Railways on nationalisation in 1948, and was closed by the British Transport Commission.
+The line then passed on to the Western Region of British Railways on nationalisation in 1948, and was closed by the British Railways Board.

 The station was built at a high-level above King Street, close to its junction with Llangollen Road.
 The line was double track between Ruabon and Llangollen and there was a signal box at Acrefair.
 The Ruabon Brook Tramway, a goods line from the local coalfields and clay works to Froncysyllte, passed immediately below the station, crossing King Street at street level via a gated crossing.

 According to the Official Handbook of Stations the classes of traffic being handled at this station in 1956 were G & P and there was a 3-ton crane.